Traditional skills experience is about learning outdoor crafts, sharing knowledge and stories.

 Shelter Building

-Build your own one-person or group shelter, learn how to waterproof and insulate a shelter using the natural material around you.
-Experience sleeping out in your natural shelter, lean the art of thatching your own bedding for a comfortable night in the forest.
+Build your own one-person or group shelter, and learn how to waterproof and insulate a shelter using the natural materials around you.
+Experience sleeping out in your shelter, learn the art of thatching your own bedding for a comfortable night in the forest.
+Wherever you go in the world, different cultures have their own unique way of curating shelter.
+Whether it’s a skill of the past or something still used in the present day, the construction methods of building a natural shelter are a reflection of the detailed knowledge that humans have had and still have in some places of the natural world.

 Skinning and Butchering